What Is The Beck Depression Inventory?

 - Loss of interest in sex

-Taking the beck depression inventory is extremely easy to do.
-The inventory does require a fifth to sixth-grade reading level to be able to understand the questions, and multiple choice answers fully.
+Taking the beck depression inventory is straightforward.
+The inventory requires a fifth to sixth-grade reading level to be able to understand the questions, and multiple choice answers fully.
 Someone with a lower reading level may need assistance in filling out the questionnaire.

 The BDI takes about ten minutes to complete.
 Some people may be able to complete it much faster, especially if they have taken the assessment in the past and are familiar with the questions.
 However, someone with a lower reading level or severe difficulty concentrating may take longer to take the assessment.

 For the assessment, you are asked to think about how the questions relate to the last two weeks specifically.
 Each question has four multiple choice answers to choose from, ranging in severity.
-Simply choose the answer that most closely describes how you have been feeling in the last two weeks.
+Choose the answer that most closely describes how you have been feeling in the last two weeks.

 14 - 19 Mild Depression